werik1/uiautomationsdemo/README.md

 ```

 #### Internal Structures
-This is a diagram that details the internal structure of this framework.
+Below is a diagram detailing the internal structure of the framework.

 ![screenshot](/images/FrameworkStructure.jpg)

 ## How to Run Tests

 All the test triggering is conducted by **`mvn`** commands.
 This framework supports test execution by multiple different browsers.

 #### Supported Browsers: